N0tA1dan/C/README.md

 - C is a very good language for learning about how a computer actually works.
 - C has a very clean syntax and is implemented in many applications we use today.
-- C is powerful and efficient.
+- C is powerful, efficient and fast.

 # Downsides